Post-Angkor period: Oudong era

+However, Cambodia remained economically significant in the early part of the Oudong period.
+In the 17th century, the Japanese considered Cambodia to be a more important maritime power than Siam.

 Loss of the Mekong Delta

 By the late 15th century, the Vietnamese—descendants of the Sinic civilisation sphere—had conquered some of the territories of the principalities of Champa.
 Some of the surviving Chams began their diaspora in 1471, many re-settling in Khmer territory.
 However, the Cambodian Chronicle does not mention the Cham arrival in Cambodia until the 17th century.
 The last remaining principality of Champa, Panduranga, survived until 1832.

-Traditional course
+Traditional view

 In 1620 the Vietnamese on their southwards expansion (Nam tiến) had reached the Mekong Delta, a hitherto Khmer domain.
 Also in 1620 the Khmer king Chey Chettha II (1618–28) married a daughter of lord Nguyễn Phúc Nguyên, one of the Nguyễn lords, who held sway over southern Vietnam for most of the Lê dynasty era from 1428 to 1788.
 Three years later, king Chey Chettha allowed Vietnam to establish a custom-post at Prey Nokor, modern day Ho Chi Minh City.
 Vietnam after gaining independence from the Chinese now instituted its own version of the frontier policies of the Chinese empire and by the end of the 17th century, the region was under full Vietnamese administrative control.
 Cambodia's access to international sea trade was now hampered by Vietnamese taxes and permissions.